scottambroseio/AlexaDotNetCore/README.md

 Alexa.Net.Core provides strong typed models to represent Alexa requests and Alexa responses.
 The two primary models are `AlexaRequest` and `AlexaResponse`

-An example of how you could use these two models is as follows
+An example of how you could use these two models is as follows (in the context of hosting the skill on AWS Lambda)
 ```C#
 public AlexaResponse AlexaHandler(AlexaRequest request, ILambdaContext context)
 {